Freelance scribbler exploring worlds real and imagined

 What they publish: Hand-made chapbooks largely in the literary vein

 Thirty West Publishing House puts out books that are artifacts, making them with a mix of familiar and unique materials and giving each a distinctive look to match the words inside.
-They’re currently on a short submission hiatus but, when they’re open, their reading fee is voluntary.
+They recently upgraded to a new printer and ended a submission hiatius, which makes it a good time to send along your stuff since there’s no backlog to contend with.
+Submissions are free and they offer a standard royalty agreement for authors.
 This is mostly a market for realistic, literary writing, though they’re open to a bit of weird and genre-blurring around the literary periphery.

 See similar posts: